ghapsara/guruhhapsara.dev/src/content/intro/index.md

 I'm very passionate about software engineering.
 I deeply value delivery, collaboration and creativity.
 I like to immerse myself in art.
-I paint color and render projects hands-ons, learnings, and stuffs I'm excited about on my website.
+I paint color and render project hands-ons, learnings, and stuff I'm excited about on my website.